bge-barcoding/BeeGees/README.md

 ## Downsampling parameters
 enabled: Set to true to enable downsampling (default: false)
-max_reads: Maximum number of read PAIRS to process for PE mode (e.g. 25M read pairs = 50M reads in total).
-For SE mode, this is the maximum number of reads directly.
-For either mode, setting this to zero is equivalent to 'enabled: false'
+max_reads: Maximum number of reads/read-pairs to subsample to, passed directly to reformat.sh.
+For SE mode this = number of individual reads; for PE mode this = number of read PAIRS (e.g. max_reads: 10000000 gives 10M reads for SE, or 10M pairs / 20M individual reads for PE).
+Set to 0 to disable.

 ## MitoGeneExtractor parameters (https://github.com/cmayer/MitoGeneExtractor/tree/main?tab=readme-ov-file#command-line-options)
 r: Exonerate relative score threshold parameter